DeNepo/welcome-to-js/lesson-plans/errors-and-bugs/1-errors/README.md

 ---

+## Searching Errors Online

+The most important information when searching your errors online are:

+- **Environment**: Node?
+Browser?
+Which browser?

+- **Name**: The error's name logged in the console.

+- **Message**: The error's message logged in the console.

+---

 ## Finding Error Locations

 To find where an error occurred in your debugger, click on the link to the right